 The frame of best hybrid bikes is made of aluminum and its geometry is more comfortable than both road bikes and MTB.
 It allows the rider to sit in a more upright position and thus have more visibility and put less strain on the back.

-A good hybrid bike will have tires that are slightly wider than a road bike.
+A good comfort bike will have tires that are slightly wider than a road bike.
 They can be anywhere between 28-32c, or wider, up to 42c.
 This gives the rider more comfort and makes the bike more utilitarian.

 A hybrid bike will usually be more customizable than the road bike.
 It should come with mounts for mudguards and panniers on the front and on the back, as well as with two mounts for water bottles.